worthpointlabs/terratest/examples/azure/terraform-azure-vm-example/README.md

 - A [Virtual Machine](https://azure.microsoft.com/en-us/services/virtual-machines/) and gives that VM the following resources:
   - [Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/) with the name specified in the `vm_name` variable.
-  - [Managed Disk](https://docs.microsoft.com/en-us/azure/virtual-machines/managed-disks-overview) with the namne specified in the `managed_disk_name` variable.
+  - [Managed Disk](https://docs.microsoft.com/en-us/azure/virtual-machines/managed-disks-overview) with the name specified in the `managed_disk_name` variable.
-  - [Availability Set](https://docs.microsoft.com/en-us/azure/virtual-machines/availability) with the namne specified in the `availability_set_name` variable.
+  - [Availability Set](https://docs.microsoft.com/en-us/azure/virtual-machines/availability) with the name specified in the `availability_set_name` variable.
 - A [Virtual Network](https://azure.microsoft.com/en-us/services/virtual-network/) module that contains the following resources:
   - [Virtual Network](https://docs.microsoft.com/en-us/azure/virtual-network/) with the name specified in the `virtual_network_name` variable.
   - [Subnet](https://docs.microsoft.com/en-us/rest/api/virtualnetwork/subnets) with the name specified in the `subnet_name` variable.